axocomm/lambda.codes/resources/pages/about/experience.md

 At Relay Network, I was a full stack developer working primarily with Clojure.
-Here, I developed features for multiple backend services, worked with huge amounts of data, diagnosed and fix issues of all kinds, and more.
+Here, I developed features for multiple backend services, worked with huge amounts of data, diagnosed and fixed issues of all kinds, and more.

 Backend services were all written in Clojure, frontends for portals